evahteri/Read-Review/README.md

  Read Review is a website to write and publish reviews of books and read other users' reviews of books.

+## State of development

+ - App can be run locally
+ - Currently two pages are available: Homepage and review creation

+### Features
+ - User can go to from homepage to review creation via a link

 ## Main features

  - ### Users